 - Spending an unusually long time completing tasks that involve reading or writing

 - Avoiding activities that involve reading

 Teens and adults

-Dyslexia signs in teens and adults are similar to those in children.
-Some common dyslexia signs and symptoms in teens and adults include:
+Dyslexia signs in teens and adults are a lot like those in children.
+Some common dyslexia symptoms in teens and adults include:

 - Difficulty reading, including reading aloud

 - Problems spelling